badoo/RIBs/documentation/testing/integration-tests.md

     ).build(
         buildContext = BuildContext.root(
             savedInstanceState = null,
-            // Override view implementation with stub
-            customisations = SomeScreen.Customisation { { view } }.toDirectory()
+            // Override the view implementation with our previously instantiated stub customisations = SomeScreen.Customisation { { view } }.toDirectory()
         )
     )

-    // RibNodeTestHelper will invoke all required callbacks to setup Node properly private val nodeTestHelper = RibNodeTestHelper(node)
+    // Utility helper that will allow you to invoke all required callbacks in order to setup the Node's state properly private val nodeTestHelper = RibNodeTestHelper(node)

     @Test